Texas Registered Engineering Firm F-9789

 1. Acquisition of existing steam path geometry

-2. Development of computer model for performance simulation
+2. Development of a computer model for performance simulation

 3. Performance simulation and evaluation of results